 Before getting into the characteristic of a real team, the first question you need to answer is: do I need a team?
 Is a different way of collaboration better for the scope of your work?
 Find out when to use a team and when not in my previous post.

-1. The team is working on a interdependent tasks
+1. The team is working on interdependent tasks

-A real team has to have a team task, on which they work interdependently, they need to produce something together and be accountable for the result of their work together.
-At the same time, the success of this task has to be assessable.
+A real team has to have a team task on which they work interdependently; they need to produce something together and be accountable for the result of their work together.
+At the same time, this task’s success must be assessable.

-2. Clear boundaries that distinguishes members from non-members
+2. Clear boundaries that distinguish members from non-members

-The members of the team need to know clearly who is part of the team, who shares responsibility / accountability for the product they deliver, and who can help out in various ways, without being a team member.
+The team members need to know who is part of the team, who shares responsibility/accountability for the product they deliver, and who can help in various ways without being a team member.

-The team needs to be jelled as a performing unit; members should develop their specialised roles, share norms of conduct that characterises real work teams.
+The team needs to be jelled as a performing unit; members should develop their specialized roles and share norms of conduct that characterize real work teams.
 They also need to develop collective momentum that will enable the generation of high-quality products.

 3. Delimited collective authority for the product of their work

-So you have clarity about the team task, you know who’s in the team, now you need to decide on the team’s authority.
-This has to be explicitly done, before the team starts working, otherwise team members will do it implicitly, so they can either become excessively timid in making decisions or overstep the actual bounds of their authority.
+So you have clarity about the team task and know who’s in the team, and now you need to decide on the team’s authority.
+This has to be explicitly done before the team starts working, otherwise, team members will do it implicitly, so they can either become excessively timid in making decisions or overstep the actual bounds of their authority.

-There is a well engrained myth when it comes to team performance that a team needs to “refresh” its membership after a certain period of time, as members stop growing.
+There is a well-engrained myth that a team needs to “refresh” its membership after a certain period as members stop growing.

-Research is unanimous on breaking this myth: “Teams with stable membership perform better than those that constantly have to deal with the arrival of new members and the departure of old ones.
-The evidence documenting the validity of that assertion is, as I read it, incontrovertible.”
+Research is unanimous on breaking this myth: “Teams with regular membership perform better than those that constantly have to deal with the arrival of new members and the departure of old ones.
+As I read it, the evidence documenting the validity of that assertion is incontrovertible.”
 Excerpt from Leading Teams: Setting the Stage for Great Performances (2002).

 2. Compelling direction

-A team can not be effective if they don’t have a direction, or a purpose to work towards.
-Hackman is adamant in the idea that direction has to be set by an authority.
+A team can not be effective if they don’t have a direction or purpose.
+Hackman is adamant that order has to be set by an authority.
 And that’s not an issue with self-managed teams.

-Even if direction is done through collaboration with the team, discussed, tested, revised, at some point someone has to clearly designate the mountain to be climbed.
+Even if the direction is done through collaboration with the team, discussed, tested, and revised, someone has to clearly designate the mountain to be climbed at some point.

-The direction of the team can be set by the team leader, a manager outside the team, or the team itself (for self-governing groups).
+The team’s direction can be set by the team leader, a manager outside the team, or the unit itself (for self-governing groups).
 The point of the second condition of effectiveness is that you have to identify who has this authority and make sure they set the direction for the team competently, convincingly, and without apology.

 But for direction to be good, it has to be: challenging (to generate strong collective motivation), clear (to orient the team towards their common purpose), and consequential (to engage the talents of the team members).